ElwynVdb/GoogleSheetsJSONConverter/readme.md

 First you'll need a sheet like:

+(This project does no longer work due to an update google did!)

 ![Test Sheet](https://imgur.com/JpfNoeQ.png)

 The first row holds the keys for the json, Everything below are values